cajuncoding/ParquetFiles.BlobHelpers/README.md

     //Create an instance of ParquetBlobReader() which MUST be Disposed of properly... using (var parquetReader = new ParquetBlobReader(blobStorageConnectionString, blobContainer, blobFilePath, options)) {
+        //Open & initialize the Blob Stream (this will download the blob data)... await parquetReader.OpenAsync();

         //Example of Reading a Parquet File into the specified Model (by Generic Type)
         // and enumerating the results provided by the IEnumerable result... var x = 1;